-- T-SHIRTS or other lightweight synthetic shirts (bring one or two). - SHORTS-one or two pairs (synthetic). - SWIMSUIT.
+- KN95 MASKS (OR BETTER).
+You'll need at least 6, one for each day.
+We'll wear a mask during van rides and some other times when physical distancing cannot be achieved. - T-SHIRTS or other lightweight synthetic shirts (bring one or two). - SHORTS-one or two pairs (synthetic). - SWIMSUIT.
 Quick-dry nylon shorts for guys.
 A swimsuit or a sports bra combined with quick-dry nylon shorts for women. - LONG SLEEVED SHIRT with a tight weave, for sun protection.
 In this case cotton is acceptable; it will help you stay cooler on those really hot days and protect your skin from the sun.
 The material should be lightweight and of a light color.
 Thrift stores are a good place to find a cheap shirt with a fun print. - DUFFEL BAG, LARGE STUFF SACK, or LAUNDRY BAG, something soft to pack your gear in.
 This will make dry bag packing much easier.
 This bag may or may not be brought on the river.
 Your daypack may fill this role if it is large enough.
 Please don't bring frame packs of any kind, internal or external, that you plan to take on your trip.
 These types of packs will not fit in our dry bags and make the boats difficult to pack. - UNDERWEAR.
-For women, changing each day into clean cotton underwear will help prevent urinary track infections.
+For women especially, changing each day into clean cotton underwear will help prevent urinary track infections.
 We recommend synthetic underwear for men. - STURDY PAIR OF TENNIS/RUNNING SHOES, comfortable with good support.
-These are for wearing around camp, and for day hikes to some of the ridge tops. - PERSONAL TOILETRIES.
-These items include toothpaste, toothbrush, contact lens supplies, eyeglasses, menstrual products and hand cream.
+These are for wearing around camp, and for day hikes to some of the ridge tops. - Personal Toiletries.
+These items include toothpaste, toothbrush, contact lens supplies, eyeglasses, menstrual products and hand cream/lotion.
 Try to find travel-size items and do not bring anything in a glass container. - CHAPSTICK with sunscreen rated SPF 15 or higher. - SUNSCREEN.
-Waterproof and rated at SPF 15 or higher.
+Waterproof and rated at SPF 25 or higher.
 Sun exposure can be intense on the water. - PROOF OF MEDICAL INSURANCE CARD.
 If you do not have insurance through Lewis & Clark College, then it is extremely important to bring your medical insurance card.
-Don't leave home without it! - PERSONAL MEDICATIONS.
+Don't leave home without it! - MEDICATIONS.
 If you will be on any medication during the trip, please be sure to bring double the amount you need, in two separate containers.
 Inform your trip leader of what you are taking and give him or her the backup supply in case yours is lost or gets wet.